Efficient Employee Time Tracking for Legal Compliance

 Employee time tracking is vital for every employer.
-There must be a medium (such as timesheets or time tracking software) to track the number of hours worked by each hourly employee so that each of them is paid accurately for the hours they have logged in.
+There must be a medium (such as attendance tracker, timesheets or time tracking software) to track the number of hours worked by each hourly employee so that each of them is paid accurately for the hours they have logged in.

-Yes, employee time tracking is a part of recordkeeping requirements under FLSA (Fair Labor Standards Act) and many states’ law.
+Yes, employee time tracking is a part of record-keeping requirements under FLSA (Fair Labor Standards Act) and many states’ laws.

-As per FLSA – a federal law, employers must have an accurate records of each hourly employee with detail of their number of hours worked per day and per workweek, date and time when the workweek began, hourly pay rate, regular earnings, overtime hours worked and overtime earnings.
-It is also required for the employers to keep three years record of each employee’s working hour as per the same law.
+As per FLSA – a federal law, employers must have accurate records of each hourly employee with detail of their number of hours worked per day and per workweek, date and time when the workweek began, hourly pay rate, regular earnings, overtime hours worked, and overtime earnings.
+It is also required for the employers to keep three years record of each employee’s working hours as per the same law.

-Under federal law, hourly employees who work beyond 40 hours per workweek must receive an overtime pay for the extended working hours.
-Many state laws calculate the overtime pay as one and half times of their regular hourly pay rate.
+Under federal law, hourly employees who work beyond 40 hours per workweek must receive overtime pay for the extended working hours.
+Many state laws calculate the overtime pay as one and half times their regular hourly pay rate.

 Whenever employees claim for their overtime pay, employers can easily scan through their records and analyze whether or not that employee has worked overtime.
-If employers lack the complete and accurate record, then they cannot prove if the employee have actually overworked for the hours claimed.
-In such scenario, employers can be liable for the overtime pay and additional penalties by the court.
+If employers lack a complete and accurate record, then they cannot prove if the employee has actually been overworked for the hours claimed.
+In this scenario, employers can be liable for the overtime pay and additional penalties by the court.

 Hence, record-keeping of employee time tracking protects the employer against any overtime pay claims.

 There are two types of employees – exempt employees and nonexempt employees.
 The key difference between them is the pay for working overtime.

 Exempt, as the term suggests, is not liable for being paid overtime while nonexempt is liable for being paid extra hours they worked beyond their working hours.
 So, what makes an employee exempt or nonexempt?
 Let’s find out!